mshamaseen/laravel-ratchet/README.md

 If you want to cut the request and stop the process just call error function.

 * sendToUser($user_id,$data)
-To send a message to a usesr
+To send a message to a user

 If you want to deal with rooms, you can use RoomUtility trait in your controller to have access to rooms manipulation pre-defined functions.